mkoelle/com.mkoelle.lenders-library/README.md

 ### Authenticated functionality

-- Owners should be able to list an item as availabile for use.
+- Owners should be able to list an item as available for use.
-- Users should be able to see what items are currently avaialble (not checked out).
+- Users should be able to see what items are currently available (not checked out).
 - Users should be able to reserve or check out items.
 - Users should be able to see what items have been checked out to them.
 - Owners should be able to see who has an item currently checked out.